JeffreyHuang06/Note-Editor/README.md

 "Hello \q
 \q Hello"
 ```
-This mixing and matching is called Intederminate-Quote
+This mixing and matching is called Indeterminate-Quote

 ### Advanced Size Markers and Styles
 To make an entire singular line a style or size, you can just put an ending without the beginning